JackFred2/WhereIsIt/README.md

 ## Features

-- Not required - vanilla clients can join without restricting mod users.
+- Server-side functionality - clients without the mod can use the command `/whereis` (default, changeable) to use the mod.
 - Detailed searching - search by item ID, name, item tag, fluid contents, enchantment, potions, and more, and any combination of the previous.
-- Server-side functionality - clients without the mod can use the command `/whereis` (default, changeable) to use the mod.
 - Support for recipe viewers, including the vanilla Recipe Book, and for JEI, REI, EMI:
     - Ability to search for items containing specific fluids, and tags for recipes.
     - Custom searches (search for enchantments using enchanted books, and potion effects using potions).